-Many players use their sticks with the default netting setting and find it perfectly fine for general play.
+No — many players use their sticks with the default netting setting and find it perfectly fine for general play.
 However, more serious or competitive players often prefer to adjust the pocket to enhance their control and accuracy with the ball.
+If your child is happy with how the ball sits and throws, leave it alone.
+If they want more hold or a snappier release, that's when it's worth getting hands-on.
+Adjusting the pocket and strings is also a great rainy-day project for a kid learning how their Mini-Toss Lacrosse set actually works.

 1. UNTIE the strings holding the mesh in place at the bottom of the head.
 The strings are located at the back of the stick [A, B].